Commonly Asked Questions:

 We also request that if you pack it in, you pack it out as you enjoy exploring the farm.
 We do not provide trash receptacles anywhere except in the cabins.
 So if you take a hike, please bring your trash back to the cabin with you.

 Tent campers are expected to clean up their space for the next guests before checking-out.
-There are not trash cans on tent sites.
+There are not trash cans in tent sites.
 You will need to pack your trash and put in the farm cans near the Charis.

 Q- Can we have local family visit us during our stay?